jillesvangurp/es-kotlin-client/README.md

   // lets fill our index
   for (i in 0..1000000) {
     // inside the block, this refers to the BulkIndexingSession instance that bulk manages for you
-    // The BulkIndexingSession creates BulkRequests on the fly and sends them off 100 operations (default) at the time
+    // The BulkIndexingSession creates BulkRequests on the fly and sends them off 100
-    // index, update, updateAndGet, and delete are functions that the BulkIndexingSession exposes.
+    // operations (default) at the time.
-    // this indexes a document
-    index("doc_$i", TestModel("Hi again for the $i'th time")) }
+    // this indexes a document.
+You can also update, updateAndGet, and delete index("doc_$i", TestModel("Hi again for the $i'th time")) }
 }